Why Preservation at Maryland?

 The program’s faculty members are well networked in the Metro area and region and across the U.S., providing great connects with practicing professionals.
-Students also have multiple opportunities to attend local and national conferences and conventions, meeting and interacting with preservationists from across the country.
+Students also have multiple opportunities to attend local and national conferences and conventions such as USICOMOS, the National Trust for Historic Preservation, and Architectural Workshops at Menokin Foundation, meeting and interacting with preservationists from across the country.
 One favorite has been National Lobby Day, held on Capitol Hill, where students not only see the process but can participate through meetings with their congressional delegates on issues of concern for the field.

 Through coursework, charrettes, and field trips, preservation students have the opportunity to interact formally and informally with students in the School’s programs, including architecture, real estate, and community planning, and across the university (including history, American studies, anthropology, and landscape architecture) providing exciting cross-fertilization of ideas among scholars of the built environment.